orestbida/cookieconsent/docs/essential/getting-started.md

 You can block any `script` tag by simply adding the following 2 attributes:

 - `type="text/plain"` disables the script
-- `data-cookiecategory="category-name"` enables the script if the specified category is accepted
+- `data-category="category-name"` enables the script if the specified category is accepted

 Before:
 ```html